zulip/zulip/docs/testing/testing-with-django.md

 the `--rerun` option, which will rerun just the tests that failed in the last test run.

+Additionally, we have a `--replicate` option that can prove useful for debugging a non-deterministic test failure.
+Such test failures may arise when running `test-backend` with high levels of parallelism, in which case we may wish to rerun only the tests which were part of the failed process.
+This option gives us a free reproduction of the failure, while writing the list of tests to `var/failed_thread_tests.json` in a pretty-printed format for quick hand-editing.

 **Webhook integrations**.
 For performance, `test-backend` with no arguments will not run webhook integration tests (`zerver/webhooks/`), which would otherwise account for about 25% of the total runtime.